siljabl/CellFlowQPI/Data/SyntheticTestData/README.md

 Each folder contains:
 - config.txt: configuration file
 - _velocity_full.txt: full velocity field used to generate .tif files.
 This field covers a larger area than the final frames.
-- /tif
+- /tif: folder containing test frames and corresponding velocity field
-- /plots
+- /plots: folder containing plots of full data (including padding region), velocity field and intensity conservation
-- /dic (remove this?)
+- /dic (remove this?): folder containing results from DIC